UnexpectedMaker/esp32s3/README.md

 In this repo you'll find the following items:

 ## 3D Models
-3D STEP files for each of the TinyS3, ProS3 and FeatherS3 boards
+3D STEP files for each of the OMGS3, NanoS3, TinyS3, ProS3 and FeatherS3 boards

-## KiCAD 6/7 Symbols
+## KiCAD 6/7/8 Symbols
 KiCAD 6 symbol files for each of the boards that you can use when integrating one of them into one of your PCB designs.
 NanoS3 symbol file is for KiCAD 7 or later
+OMGS3 symbol file is for KiCAD 8 or later

 ## KiCAD 6/7 Footprints
 KiCAD 6 footprint files for each of the boards including both SMD and TH versions for the ProS3 NanoS3 footprint file is for KiCAD 7 or later
+OMGS3 footprint file is for KiCAD 8 or later

 ## Schematics
-PDF Schematics for each of the NanoS3, TinyS3, ProS3 and FeatherS3 boards
+PDF Schematics for each of the OMGS3, NanoS3, TinyS3, ProS3 and FeatherS3 boards

 ## Pin Reference Cards
-Hires pinout reference cards for each of the NanoS3, TinyS3, ProS3 and FeatherS3 boards
+Hires pinout reference cards for each of the OMGS3, NanoS3, TinyS3, ProS3 and FeatherS3 boards